qodeone/uikitty-site/docs/pages/less.md

 ### Use hooks

-To prevent overhead selectors, we use Mixins from [Less](http://lesscss.org), which hook into predefined selectors from the UIkit source and apply additional properties.
+To prevent overhead selectors, we use Mixins from [Less](http://lesscss.org), which hook into predefined selectors from the UIkitty source and apply additional properties.
 Selectors don't have to be repeated throughout all documents and global changes can be made much more easily.

 First, find a rule that you want to extend by looking through the component's Less file, for example `/src/less/components/card.less` for the Card component: